srcML/stereocode/README.md

 stereocode -a foo.xml
 ```

-Stereocode expects each srcML archive file to contain only one class definition.
-For C++ the archive typically will have two units with the .hpp first and .cpp second.

-Example archives can be found in the `stereocode_tests` folder
+Examples can be found in the `examples` folder

 There are a predefined set of primitive (base) types for each language.
-Additional primitive type (system specific) can be suppled by the user (--primitives option).
+Additional primitive type (system specific) can be supplied by the user (--primitives option).

 ## Options

--a, --archive \[relative path] - Specify a single input srcML archive.
-Archives passed in this options must have one class.

--l, --list-file \[relative path] - This option is to specify a file containing a list paths of archives described above in the -a option.
-Paths are relative to the stereocode executable file.
-Each path must be on a new line.

--a or -l options are required to provide input.

 -o, output-file \[relative path] - Specify a file the name of the output file.
 If not specified output is input-fname.annotated.xml